snacktavish/Mole2019/TreeComparison.md

 We will map them to unique identifiers using the Open Tree TNRS bulk upload tool https://tree.opentreeoflife.org/curator/tnrs/

-(This is a brand new beta-versionof the site, some parts are a bit finicky).
+(This is a brand new beta-version of the site, some parts are a bit finicky).

   * Click on "add names", and upload the names file. (tutorial/species_names.txt)
+    - click the `x` in the corner to dismiss the pop-up menu
   * In the mapping options section,
-    - select 'animals' to narrow down the possibilities and speed up mapping
+    - select 'Animals' to narrow down the possibilities and speed up mapping
     - set it to replace '\_' with ' '
   * Click "Map selected names"